LegioN2004/dotfiles/README.md

 ![nvim, tmux, i3 screenshot](./assets/images/archrice3rd.png)

-<h1 align="center">Neovim configuration 🖐️on🔥</h1>
+<h1 align="center">Neovim configuration 🖐️s on🔥</h1>

 ![one nvim pic](./assets/images/20230609_17h56m53s_grimedited.png)
 <!-- ![second nvim pic](./assets/images/nvim-showed2.png) -->

 - I use NEOVIM(a better version of vim, more appropiately a better fork) because it is one of the best editor I have ever used.
 I have configured it to my liking with all the keybinds ready to use so that my hands remain in the keyboard.
 There are still some extension left.
-- Don't go for the exit vim memes, they're bluff.
-Use it to its full potential in its vanilla state and you will realise the power of vim, the legendary text editing abilities it provides.
+- Don't go for the exit vim memes, they're all bluff.
+Use it to its full potential in its vanilla state and you will realise the power of vim, the legendary text editing abilities it provides, and you can make it more awesome by adding plugins(sky is the limit).
 Start from here [freecodecamp.org/Vim-tutorial-for-beginners](https://youtu.be/RZ4p-saaQkc), then go for more improvements using channels like [ThePrimeagen][ThePrimeagen], etc.
-- I have already setup formatting and linting(maybe) using the linters and formatters provided by mason from this [repo](https://github.com/leonasdev/.dotfiles).
+- I have already have setup general settings, language stuff, lsp using native nvim-lsp, auto formatting and linting(maybe) using the linters and formatters provided by mason from this [repo](https://github.com/leonasdev/.dotfiles), and more incoming.
 - TODOS:
   - [ ] Configure DAP for java, cpp, and other languages to be used later on.
   - [ ] make the ui better with the transparency and stuff.
   - [ ] setup formatting and linting for more languages.
+  - [ ] keep track of the changes in the readme

 ---